The Winnipeg Jets, both 1.0 and current versions, have made plenty of trades. Some were downright steals, while others were total flops.

 Swapping Trouba for Pionk — June 17, 2019

-Quickly regarded as outright robbery for the New York Rangers last June, who won the Jacob Trouba for Neal Pionk trade isn’t so clear nearly a year later.
+Quickly regarded as outright robbery for the New York Rangers in its immediate aftermath in June, 2019, who won the Jacob Trouba for Neal Pionk trade isn’t clear anymore and this author calls it even.

-While many Jets fans took to social media to voice their anger about the perceived poor return for the top-pairing Trouba, they’re singing Pionk’s praises now as Jets have gotten the better end of the deal so far.
+While many Jets fans took to social media to voice their anger about the perceived poor return for the top-pairing Trouba, they sang Pionk’s praises as the Jets got the better end of the deal early on.

 Pionk was a revelation in his first campaign in Winnipeg, greatly outpacing Trouba in nearly every meaningful statistical category, including assists, (39 to 20) points, (45 to 27) plus/minus, (10 to -12) time on ice, (23:23 to 22:24) Corsi, (51.4% to 44.8%) and Fenwick (50.2% to 45%.)

 Do you agree with the author’s assessments?
 Which trade do you think was the best or the worst?
-Which other trades do you think are still up in the air?
 Comment below!